w3c/wai-curricula/content/content-author/multimedia.md

 Captions (also known as subtitles) are a text version of the speech and non-speech audio information needed to understand the content.

-Demonstrate different approaches and tools to provide captions.
+Demonstrate different approaches and tools for provide captions.
+For details, see [Captions/Subtitles](/media/av/captions/).

 #### Learning Outcomes for Topic

 Students should be able to:

 * ensure availability of accurate captions for audio content by:
-  * providing a caption file
+  * including a caption file
   * amending automatically generated captions for quality and accuracy
 * enumerate characteristics of quality captions, including time stamps and non-speech information
 * identify different types of file formats for captions, including WebVTT (Web Video Text Tracks Format), SRT (SubRip Subtitle), and TTML (Timed Text Markup Language)